 Pembina cannot predict at what price the Common Shares, Class A Preferred Shares or other securities issued by Pembina will trade in the future.
 Common Shares, Class A Preferred Shares and other securities of Pembina will not necessarily trade at values determined solely by reference to the underlying value of Pembina's assets.
 One of the factors that may influence the market price of the Common Shares and the Class A Preferred Shares is the annual dividend yield of such securities.
 An increase in interest rates may lead holders and/or purchasers of Common Shares or Class A Preferred Shares to demand a higher annual dividend yield, which could adversely affect the market price of the Common Shares or Class A Preferred Shares.
 In addition, the market price for Common Shares, Class A Preferred Shares and other securities of Pembina may be affected by announcements of new developments, changes in Pembina's operating results, failure to meet analysts' expectations, changes in credit ratings, changes in general market conditions, fluctuations in the market for equity or debt securities and other factors beyond the control of Pembina.
-There can be no assurance that the market price of the Common Shares, Class A Preferred Shares and other related to Pembina's operating results, investors should not rely on past trends in the price of Common Shares, Class A Preferred Shares or other securities issued by Pembina to predict the future price of Common Shares, Class A Preferred Shares or Pembina's financial results.
+There can be no assurance that the market price of the Common Shares, Class A Preferred Shares and other securities of Pembina will not experience significant fluctuations in the future, including fluctuations that are unrelated to Pembina's performance.
+For these reasons, investors should not rely on past trends in the price of Common Shares, Class A Preferred Shares or other securities issued by Pembina to predict the future price of Common Shares or Class A Preferred Shares or Pembina's financial results.